 Mitsubishi Jisho Design

-The Warp is a modern reinterpretation of the traditional Japanese technique of glue-less wood assembly, leveraging sawdust-based filament and 3D printing technology.
-This innovative project, the result of five years of research by Kei Atsumi, explores the potential of 3D printing in architecture and regenerative design.
-The pavilion features hundreds of uniquely 3D-printed, double-curved components assembled through an innovative joint system, showcasing the architectural possibilities of utilizing waste materials.
+The Warp was a modern reinterpretation of the traditional Japanese technique of glue-less wood assembly, leveraging sawdust-based filament and 3D printing technology.
+This innovative project, the result of five years of research by Kei Atsumi, explored the potential of 3D printing in architecture and regenerative design.
+The pavilion featured hundreds of uniquely 3D-printed, double-curved components assembled through an innovative joint system, showcasing the architectural possibilities of utilizing waste materials.

 About Mitsubishi Jisho Design: